 The size of the squares are designed to be approximately 23 cm and to made with a 4 mm hook and suitable yarn.
 The size is not a coincidence: patterns made with a 5-5,5 mm hook and thicker yarn match with numerous 12inch (30,5 cm) square patterns that are available on the internet.

 Official yarn packs and colour schemes

 The official sponsor for the sample blankets of the Kalevala CAL project is Finnish yarn shop Menita.
 Menita provides seven different yarn packs with Lasse and Pia yarns (Menita only holds limited amount of the packs).
-All the colour schemes as well as the yarn info you can find here.
 The colours needed for each round of the square will be told in the publishing post of each square.

 You can always use your own colourway and either follow a certain colour scheme of a yarn pack or design the colourway yourself.
 Almost every square will work nicely both in single colour and multicolour, with the exception of two bonus squares, of which one is better done in single colour and the other is better done in multicolour.

 You can also do the finishing round of the blanket with accent colour.
 Then we recommend buying one extra skein of yarn in the colour you want.

 Using alternative yarns